open-telemetry/opamp-spec/specification.md

 [error_message](#servererrorresponseerror_message) SHOULD be a human readable description of the problem with the AgentToServer message.

-The Agent SHOULD NOT retry sending an AgentToServer message to which it received a BAD_REQUEST response.
+The Client SHOULD NOT retry sending an AgentToServer message to which it received a BAD_REQUEST response.

 ## Retrying Messages

-The Agent MAY retry sending AgentToServer message if:
+The Client MAY retry sending AgentToServer message if:

 * AgentToServer message that requires a response was sent, however no response was received within a reasonable time (the timeout MAY be configurable).